Nick Arbuckle: Pierce College

+Georgia State

+On December 6, 2013, Arbuckle committed to Georgia State.
+The Panthers, were in their second season at the NCAA Division I Football Bowl Subdivision (FBS) level, and fifth overall, including a 0–12 record in 2013 season.

+Arbuckle won the starting quarterback job in January of 2014.
+In his Panthers debut, Arbuckle threw for 413 yards and four touchdowns in a 38-37 victory over Abilene Christian.
+In game five against Louisiana, Arbuckle did not start due to a violation of team's academic attendance policy.
+On the season, Arbuckle appeared in all 12 games (11 starts) and threw for 3,283 yards and 23 touchdowns.
+Though the Panthers finished the season 1–11, Arbuckle was named Sun Belt All-New Comer and was named honorable mention all-conference.
+He led the Sun Belt in passing yards and passing yards per game.
+He broke Georgia State's season record for passing yards, touchdown passes, completions, total offense and touchdown responsibility.
+After just one season, he led the Panthers in career passing yards, touchdown passes and completions.

-Arbuckle played college football at Los Angeles Pierce College and Georgia State.
-During his time playing for the Panthers, he was first-team All-Sunbelt Conference in 2015.
-Also in 2015, Arbuckle set a Sun Belt record 4,368 passing yards along with school records in completions (307) and touchdowns (28).
-In 2015, He also became the first Georgia State football player in school history to be named the conference player of the year.
+In 2015, Arbuckle set a Sun Belt record 4,368 passing yards along with school records in completions (307) and touchdowns (28).
+He also became the first Georgia State football player in school history to be named the conference player of the year.
+After a 2–6 start, Arbuckle led the Panthers to four consecutive wins, earning them their first bowl game appearance in school history in the 2015 Cure Bowl.

+Arbuckle finished his career with 7,651 passing yards and 51 touchdowns.
+In 2024, Arbuckle was named to the Georgia State Athletics Hall of Fame.

+Statistics

 Professional career

-Pittsburgh Steelers

-After going undrafted in the 2016 NFL Draft Arbuckle spent mini-camp with the Pittsburgh Steelers of the NFL.
+After going undrafted in the 2016 NFL draft, Arbuckle spent mini-camp with the Pittsburgh Steelers of the NFL.

 Calgary Stampeders

 Arbuckle signed with the Calgary Stampeders in March 2017.
 He quickly became the Stampeders' backup quarterback behind Bo Levi Mitchell.
 Arbuckle played sparingly in 2018, completing 17 of 25 pass attempts for 144 yards with one touchdown: He also ran for 5 touchdowns as a short-yardage quarterback.
-Arbuckle lead the Stamps to an improbable come-from-behind victory in Week 3 of the 2019 season after Bo Levi Mitchell left with a shoulder injury.
+Arbuckle led the Stamps to an improbable come-from-behind victory in Week 3 of the 2019 season after Bo Levi Mitchell left with a shoulder injury.
 Mitchell was subsequently placed on the six-game injured reserve, making Arbuckle the interim-starting quarterback.
 Arbuckle led the Stamps to an impressive 37-10 victory the following week over conference rivals the Saskatchewan Roughriders.
 The Stamps won four of their seven matches with Arbuckle under centre, before Mitchell returned to the starting lineup for the Labour Day game.
 He finished the season having completed 174 of 238 pass attempts (73.1%) for 2,103 yards with 11 touchdowns and five interceptions.